 Hands-on Rodent Surgical Workshop

 Our instructor for this workshop will be Dr. Cheryl Haughton, Senior Clinical Veterinarian.
 Research staff will need to complete prerequisite training prior to enrollment in this rodent surgical workshop.
 Prerequisite training will include: Mouse and Rat Handling; Mouse and Rat Injection Techniques; Use of Rodent Anesthesia Machine; Principles of Aseptic Rodent Surgery; Suturing Basics for Rodents; and Post Surgical Monitoring.
 Forms of this training include the AALAS learning library, DLAR online or workshop presentations, demonstrated experience, and work with inanimate models.
 Please contact Dr. Haughton to discuss prerequisites.
 To schedule for this Workshop please contact the DLAR Training Team

 DLAR Aseptic Surgery Techniques (DLAR-WSHP-02)

 This workshop will demonstrate the appropriate way to prep your surgical area and patient in an aseptic manner.
 Handouts will be offered for future reference as well.
 Please contact the DLAR Training Team for further Information and reservations for Principles of Aseptic Surgery Techniques Workshop.
-Aseptic Surgery Techniques presentation (pdf, 12pgs).
+Aseptic Surgery Techniques presentation (pdf, 23 pgs).

 DLAR Post Surgical Monitoring (DLAR-WSHP-03)